-VILE ELECTRODES were invited to support OMD on their German tour after Andy McCluskey spotted them on The Electricity Club.
-But the ‘Night Café’ remix roll of honour features not one, or even two but THREE acts that have been championed by TEC.
+VILE ELECTRODES were invited to support OMD on their German tour after Andy McCluskey spotted them on ELECTRICITYCLUB.CO.UK; but the ‘Night Café’ remix roll of honour features not one, or even two but THREE acts that have been championed by ELECTRICITYCLUB.CO.UK

 Finnish duo SIN COS TAN, who recorded one of the best songs of 2012 in ‘Trust’, have provided a Nordic electro disco reinterpretation of ‘Night Café’while fresh from the success of their ‘Metroland’ remix, the appropriately named Belgian duo METROLAND have been invited back to work their crisp mechanised magic on the Nighthawks Remix.

-Also featuring on the EP are previously issued B-sides ‘The Great White Silence’, ‘No Man’s Land’ (which both premiere in physical CD format) and the unreleased McCluskey/Humphreys duet ‘Kill Me’.
+Also featuring on the EP are previously issued B-sides ‘The Great White Silence’ and ‘No Man’s Land’ which both premiere in physical CD format plus the unreleased McCluskey/Humphreys duet ‘Kill Me’.